Degree Requirements

 Entrance into law school does not require any specific major or any specific course requirements.
 Law schools judge applicants based upon their cumulative GPA and law school admission test (LSAT) scores.
 Students wishing to attend law school must obtain an undergraduate degree before entering law school.
 However, students typically apply to law school beginning in the fall of their senior year.
 To prepare for entrance, students are encouraged to take the LSAT in June following their junior year or in October of their senior year.

-Many students find that undergraduate courses in philosophy, such as critical thinking, and courses in political science, history and English are helpful in law school, and any course emphasizing technical writing skills is especially helpful.
+Many students find that undergraduate courses in political science, history, English, and philosophy (such as critical thinking) are helpful in law school, and any course emphasizing technical writing skills is especially helpful.
 Students considering law should like working with people, enjoy reading, have good communication skills and be excellent writers.

 The University encourages students interested in a law career to participate in the Pre-Law Association.
 The association, together with Student Legal Services, sponsors an annual Pre-Law Night in the fall of each year, which brings recruiters from numerous law schools to campus to discuss admission to law school with interested students.
 The Pre-Law Association also visits area law schools and brings in speakers on law-related topics.